A warm golden-hour photograph of a Punjabi peengh swing with an embroidered phulkari dupatta and juttis resting on it, in a Punjab village

 A Teeyan boli · Sawan, Punjab

-Vintage photograph of a Punjabi girl on a peengh swing under a tree
+A young Punjabi girl on a rope-and-plank peengh swing under a jand tree, dupatta trailing

 ਪੀਂਘ · The SwingSawan · Rural Punjab